- Syllabus Purpose

 Check back often for updates.
 This page will evolve as we continue to address/reflect on best/recommended practices and campus policy.

-- Policy on due dates and make-up work.
+- Policy on assignments, due dates, and make-up work;

 In addition to the required components, additional information that should be included on the course syllabus include statements on: